Ultimate List of Web Hosting Terminologies for 2019

 Domain – A domain is simply the name of your website.
 When you purchase a domain, you now have a legal right over that domain and no one can take it away from you.
 Unless you do not renew your domain every year.
 If you do not renew your domain, it will then be put up for auction.

 You can also trademark your domain.
-Let’s you create a website called, “thetoysrus.com”.
+Let’s create a website called, “thetoysrus.com”.
 That’s simply copying ToysRus.
 So be careful when creating your domain.

 Hosting – Your website cannot go online without hosting.
 Hosting will allow your website to be put online.
 A host is simply a server.
 A server is simply a computer which stores data.
+There many web hosting types and business web hosting is the best for business websites hosting.

 Dedicated server – So now that you know what hosting is.
 There are different types of hosting.
 Dedicated hosting is where only your website is stored on a server and no one else.

 Shared hosting – Shared hosting is where multiple websites can be put on one server.
-There are pros and cons with this.
+There are pros and cons to this.
 A pro would be, shared hosting is a cheap option.
 A con would be, shared hosting is not that fast since you will have to share resources with other websites.

 WordPress – WordPress is an online and simple way to build a website.
 It’s free to use and is a mainstream way to build a website.
 I personally build all my websites using WordPress.
 It completely blows away 100% programming a website from start to finish.

 You will get access to themes and plugins.
 A theme will dictate the look and design of your website.
 And a plugin is a piece of software which adds functionalities to your website.
+Raed on WordPress Website Hosting Services

-SSL (Secure Sockets Layer) – An SSL or SSL certificate as it is often referred to is a way to provide protection to your website.
+SSL (Secure Sockets Layer) – An SSL or SSL certificate as it is often referred to as a way to provide protection to your website.
 Protecting your website’s data.
 When you install an SSL certificate to your website, your website will have “https” instead of “http” in the web address.

 You also receive a lock icon as well.
 If you don’t have an SSL, this will show as “Not Secure” in the web address.

 IP address – An IP address is a unique string of numbers that are assigned to devices that can access the internet as well as networks.
-A domain is a way humans can identify the name of the website, for example, “neilpatel.com“.
+A domain is a way humans can identify the name of the website, for example, “fernandoraymond.com“.
 An IP address is a way computers can understand and identify a website.

 Bandwidth – Bandwidth is simply the rate at which data is transferred.
 If you have a slow bandwidth connection, you’re going to get slow speeds.
 If you have a fast bandwidth connection, you will get fast loading speeds.